"""********************************************************************************

 res *= coeff

-M[0,0] = res
+M[0, 0] = res

 return M

-elif participating_indices and factor_amount < max(participating_indices):
+elif participating_indices and factor_amount < max(participating_indices) + 1:

 keys = list(range(factor_amount))

-M = sp.csr_matrix((2**dim, 2**dim))
+M = sp.csr_matrix((2**factor_amount, 2**factor_amount))

 return M

-def to_array(self, factor_amount = None):
+def to_array(self, factor_amount=None):

-Returns a numpy array describing the operator.
+r"""Returns a numpy array representing the operator

 Parameters